mujju-212/quickcart/database/README.md

 # Database Setup Guide

-This directory contains the database schema and setup scripts for **Blink Basket**.
+This directory contains the database schema and setup scripts for **QuickCart**.

 ## Prerequisites